Haskiro/django/README.md

 ## Quick start

-To run the projects you need to create virtual environment:
+To run the project you need to create virtual environment:
 ```
 python3 -m venv env
 ```